 Although 13 amp models are usually cheaper to buy.
 The reduced electrical supply means they are restricted to 1 pump and a maximum of about 25 jets.
 A smaller heater will also be fitted.
 Also when running either the pump or heater will be only allowed to run at one time.
 13 amp hot tub models can be simpler to install as they only require a 13 amp socket installed which if not already available, can be spurred off an existing power supply.

 With a full power model you are not limited by the power supply and therefore you will have access to a much larger range of models with more pumps and therefore jets fitted.
 These models will also be able to run the pumps and heater at the same time.
-These models will however require a dedicated electrical supply fitting so can cost more to install.
+These models will, however, require a dedicated electrical supply fitting so can cost more to install.

 Inside the hot tub

 Most hot tubs are constructed using a mould acrylic shell, available in a variety of colours and shapes.
 All our hot tub are available with a variety of seating positions and sizes.
-For comfort headrests are fitted to most models.
-Our Red Spa range is fitted with a adjustable head rest for even more comfort.
+For comfort, headrests are fitted to most models.
+Our Red Spa range is fitted with an adjustable head rest for even more comfort.
 The Marquis range of hot tubs has a special footwell which is textured for https://en.wikipedia.org/wiki/Reflexology

 All out hot tubs are fitted with advanced control systems which perform all the heating and water filtration control for the hot tub.
 They are all adjustable and can be set to suit your requirements.
 In particular models like the Marquis Signature range, they are fitted with an auxiliary panel allowing you to control the hot tub without leaving your seat.